okti3535/AWS-HANDS-ON/Hands-on-2_how to use IAM and IAM Components/IAM .md

 - Check the users and Billing services to be accessible or not.

-## Part 2 - Creating Groups
+## Part 2 - Creating Groups and Users

 ### Step 1  - Creating users of Database and Database Group

-- Create group of database
+- Create group called Database (RDS FullAccess)
 - Explain why we use group
 - Explain inline policy and group relation
 - Assign users to the Database Group

 ### Step 2 Create users of Developer and Developer Group

-- Create group of Developer
+- Create group called Developer (S3 and EC2 FullAccess)
 - Assign users to the Developer Group
 - Ask the status of the user without policy when you delete the group which has policy

-### Step 3 Create users of AWS_DEVOPS and AWS_DEVOPS Group

-- Create group  with "power user" policy
-- Explain Power User
-- Assign user to the group while creating users.
-- Show the permissions of group and users.

 ##  Part 3 - Troubleshooting about credentials